stephenjohnlimb/boot/src/main/microk8s/spring-boot/README.md

     color.bad=yellow
 ```

-You may have also noticed this:
+You may have also noticed this in [spring-boot deployment](spring-boot-for-k8s.yml):
 ```
 ...
        volumeMounts:
           - name: config
             mountPath: "/config"
             readOnly: true
       volumes:
-        # You set volumes at the Pod level, then mount them into containers inside that Pod
         - name: config
           configMap:
             # Provide the name of the ConfigMap you want to mount.